 College tech prep

 College Tech Prep is coordinated in Ohio through six regional centers.
 Ohio College Tech Prep is jointly managed by the Ohio Department of Higher Education (formerly the Ohio Board of Regents) and the Ohio Department of Education's Office of Career-Technical Education.
-For more information, contact the Office of Associate Degree and Tech Prep Programs or visit the College Tech Prep site.
+For more information, contact the Office of College Access and Transition or visit the College Tech Prep site.

-YEC, the first school of its kind at a public university in Ohio, helps Youngstown city school district students succeed in high school and make a successful transition to higher education.
-From YEC's home base in Fedor Hall on the YSU campus, students take a combination of high school and university classes, graduating from high school with up to 64 hours of college credit.
-Youngstown Early College was developed with the assistance of the KnowledgeWorks Foundation and the Bill and Melinda Gates Foundation.
+YREC, the first school of its kind at a public university in Ohio, helps Youngstown city school district students succeed in high school and make a successful transition to higher education.
+From YEC's home base in the Rayen Building, just south of the YSU campus, students take a combination of high school and university classes, graduating from high school with up to 64 hours of college credit.
+Youngstown Rayen Early College was developed with the assistance of the KnowledgeWorks Foundation and the Bill and Melinda Gates Foundation.

 Individualized Curriculum Program